JNOSQL/jnosql-book/README.md

 The JNoSQL is a several tools to make easy integration between the Java Application with the NoSQL.
 The project going to have two layers:

 * **Communication API**: An API just to communicate with the database, exactly what JDBC does to SQL.
 This API is going to have four specializations, one for each kind of database.
-* **Abstraction API**: An API to do integration and do the best integration with the Java developer.
+* **Mapping API**: An API to do integration and do the best integration with the Java developer.
 That is going to be annotation drive and going to have integration with other technologies like Bean Validation, etc.

 The basic building blocks hereby are: